 Thomas Neale’s aim was to establish Seven Dials as one of the most fashionable addresses in London, following the successful Covent Garden Piazza.
 But, the area failed to establish itself as the business man had hoped and deteriorated into a slum, renowned for its gin shops.

 Seven Dials area was a notorious place during the London Gin craze.
-Up until 1976, Neal’s Yard had been a rat infested, derelict place, that tramps use to use a toilet, along with a few warehouses that supported the Covent Garden fruit and vegetable market.
-The area was so run down that Neal’s Yard didn’t even appear on the London A to Z.
+Up until 1976, the courtyard had been a rat infested, derelict place, that tramps use to use a toilet, along with a few warehouses that supported the Covent Garden fruit and vegetable market.
+The area was so run down that the colourful square didn’t even appear on the London A to Z.